 C_Finalize

-CK_DEFINE_FUNCTION(CK_RV, C_Finalize)(
+CK_DECLARE_FUNCTION(CK_RV, C_Finalize)(

 CK_VOID_PTR pReserved

 );

 C_Finalize is called to indicate that an application is finished with the Cryptoki library.
 It should be the last Cryptoki call made by an application.
 The pReserved parameter is reserved for future versions; for this version, it should be set to NULL_PTR (if C_Finalize is called with a non-NULL_PTR value for pReserved, it should return the value CKR_ARGUMENTS_BAD.